 No one understands communal living like the sociable weaver.
 The small, straw-colored birds transform the hot, dry deserts of South Africa into a bustling metropolis—the avian equivalent of Cape Town.
 Weavers are desert engineers that dwell in sprawling, spectacular community nests that may house more than a hundred birds.
-Some nests can weigh as much as 2,000 tons.
+Some nests can weigh as much as 2,000 pounds.
 Weavers build these nests in anything that will hold them, including trees and telephone poles.
 These communities are their cities, protected from predators and frost—as well as the prying eyes of humans, as we can’t help but want to look inside.

 Despite their name, sociable weavers do not weave.
 They thatch, gathering sticks and dry grass to insert into the sides of the nest to keep it sturdy and insulated, filling in cracks that may have formed over time.
 If these nests are to survive, they must be tended to by all the weavers—like Sagrada Familias constructed over lifetimes.
 The nests can last for several generations, often longer than a century, with young weavers tending to structures their great-great-great-great-great-great-great-great-great grandparents built (weavers can live for 10 years).
 The nests don’t just outlive the birds themselves; they can outlast the creatures that roam around them: lions, cheetahs, hyenas, wildebeest, springbok, snakes, and attractively coroneted secretary birds.
 These larger safari stars live and die around these communities, perhaps experiencing them as eternal parts of the landscape as opposed to anything crafted by claw.